About HTTP header

 Restrict the site from sharing a browsing context with

 another origin.
-The default is unsafe-none
+The default is unsafe-none, which

 means that when another origin is opened from this site, the